-The Group is assessing the potential effect of the above mentioned amendment on its financial statements

-Amendment to Ind AS 23.
-Borrowing Costs to clarify that if a specific borrowing remains outstanding after a qualifying asset is ready for its intended use or sale, it become The application of this amendment is not expected to have a material impact on the Group's financial statements.
+The application of this amendment is not expected to have a material impact on the Group's financial statements.
+Amendment to Ind AS 23, Borrowing Costs to clarify that if a specific borrowing remains outstanding after a qualifying asset is ready for its intended use or sale, it become

-Amendment to Ind AS 28, Investments in Associates and Joint Ventures clarifies that long-term interests in an associate or joint venture to which the equity method is not applied should be accounted for using Ind AS 109, Financial Instruments.
+The application of this amendment is not expected to have a material impact on the Group's financial statements.
+Amendment to Ind AS 28, Investments in Associates and Joint Ventures clarifies that long-term interests in an associate or joint venture to which the equity method is not

 This amendment is not applicable to the Group.
-Amendment has been made to Ind AS 103, Business Combinations and Ind AS 111, Joint Arrangements to clarify measurement of previously held interest in obtaining control joint control over a joint operation: (i) On obtaining control of a business that is a joint operation, previously held interest in joint operation is re-measured at fair value at the acquisition date; (ii) A party obtaining joint control of a business that is joint operation shall not re-measure its previously held interest in the joint operation.
+Amendment has been made to Ind AS 103, Business Combinations and Ind AS 111, Joint Arrangements to clarify measurement of previously held interest in obtaining control/ joint control over a joint operation: (i) On obtaining control of a business that is a joint operation, previously held interest in joint operation is re-measured at fair value at the acquisition date;(ii) A party obtaining joint control of a business that is joint operation shall not re-measure its previously held interest in the joint operation.

-Office Equipment INR Lacs

-Plant & Equipment INR Lacs
+Office Equipment | Plant & Equipment